Witness feared Pistorius might shoot himself

 "I was scared that he might shoot himself," she told the court as the trial resumed after a two-week adjournment.
 "I couldn't hear him.
 I called out to him to hurry up with the bag."

-Pistorius' defence hinges on his assertion that he heard a noise in the middle of the night and thought it was an intruder climbing into the bathroom adjoining his bedroom.
+Pistorius' defense hinges on his assertion that he heard a noise in the middle of the night and thought it was an intruder climbing into the bathroom adjoining his bedroom.

 When he heard another noise coming from the toilet he fired four shots through the door, thinking an intruder was behind it.
 Steenkamp, a 29-year-old law graduate and model, was hit by at least three of the four hollow-point rounds fired and died almost instantly.